Traditional Luxury Meets Electric Mobility—2019 Audi e-tron Review

 The Audi actually holds up fairly well in this regard.
 Climate control gets its own dedicated screen, and controls for media and hands-free phone usage are both easy to find and easily replaceable with Android Auto or Apple CarPlay.
 A heads-up display and customizable digital gauge cluster round out the places you’ll be bombarded with information from.

-Dig deeper into the screens, and you’ll discover the host of luxe features the e-tron has to offer: customizable interior trim lighting, a fragrance diffuser with summer and winter scents built into the climate system, and massaging seats with over half a dozen programs named things like “pulse,” “wave,” “activation,” and “relaxation.”
+Dig deeper into the screens and you’ll discover the host of luxe features the e-tron has to offer: customizable interior trim lighting, a fragrance diffuser with summer and winter scents built into the climate system, and massaging seats with more than a half-dozen programs with names like “pulse,” “wave,” “activation,” and “relaxation.”

 If asked to describe the Audi e-tron in one word, I’d go with “extravagant.”